-There will be things that come up along the way that you never anticipated.
-Here are a couple areas to keep an eye on.
+There will be things that come up during a rebrand that you never anticipated.
+Here are a couple of areas to keep an eye on:

 1. Inventory your current brand presence

-This includes all of the places your existing brand, logo and identifiable assets live.
+Create an inventory of where your brand exists now.
+This includes all of the places your current brand, logo and identifiable assets live.
 Your brand is likely in more places than you even realize.
-To get started, consider the following: email signatures, voicemails, company on-hold music, building signage, marketing collateral, online presence (website, social media, Google/SEO), employees’ language (answering the phone, sales pitches), and so on.
+To get started, consider the following: letterhead, business cards, email signatures, voicemails, company on-hold music, building signage, marketing collateral, business checks, invoices, receipts, website, social media, directory listings, employees’ language (answering the phone, sales pitches) and so on.